Old Alton Bridge

 In the 20th century, Denton County continued to evolve.
 The discovery of oil in the area brought new economic opportunities, and the county experienced further growth and urbanization.
 Today, Denton County is a dynamic and thriving region with a diverse economy that includes sectors such as education, healthcare, technology, and manufacturing.

-This timeline provides a condensed summary of the historical journey of Denton County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Denton County, Texas.